sobatorinanban/dockerfile-generator-for-nclsims/README.md

     - Script template for repeated experiments.

 ## Setting
-Before executing the main program (dockerfile-generator.py), you need to place the config file (like `xxx.properties`).
+Before running the main program, a configuration file (such as `xxx.properties`) must be placed directly in the same location as the main program.
-You can modify several template files (Dockerfile, sim_autoexecutor.sh) if you want to.
+You can modify several template files (Dockerfile, sim_autoexecutor.sh, etc) if you want to.
 If you want to change how often the simulator runs (the default period is 20 min), do the following: edit `crontab` file with and editor.
-The newline code is LF.
+Only LF is allowed as a line feed code.

 ## Use (Generating Dockerfiles)
-Run dockerfile-generator.py by `python ./dockerfile-generator.py`.
+Run main program by `python ./dockerfile-generator.py`.
 Then, follow the instructions to enter infomation for the configuration.
 If the simulator type is set to ncl_sfcsim, you can enter additional settings for CCR.